SonicOnSonic/SonicOnSonic.github.io/_posts/2025-06-06-learn-your-essency.md

 **3-** Will be proposed to holders' decision after launch...

-rewards which are received via these sources are in use to buy back & burn $SNC autonomously.
+rewards which are received via these sources are in use to buy back & burn $SNC autonomously by wallet which ends with (...ddaa7)
 **You don't need to chase KOLs, hype, cults, communities, raids or whatever you call. $SNC works for you while you spend no effort.**